Can fish oil work just as well to reduce your cholesterol? Read on to learn how it stacks up.

 Fish oil contains omega-3 fatty acids, which are credited with a range of health benefits.
 Among other things, omega-3 fatty acids have been said to:

-According to the U.S. Food and Drug Administration (FDA), statins show an indisputable ability to prevent heart disease but should be taken with care.
+According to the Food and Drug Administration (FDA), statins show an indisputable ability to prevent heart disease but should be taken with care.

 Statins have benefits in addition to reducing your cholesterol.
 For example, they have anti-inflammatory properties that could work to stabilize blood vessels, and they can help prevent heart attacks, according to the Mayo Clinic.

 It’s because of their potential side effects, such as muscle pain, that they’re generally only prescribed to people with high cholesterol and a risk of cardiovascular disease.
 They’re not considered preventive medicine.

 If you have high cholesterol, taking statins is an effective way to manage your risk.
 Taking fish oil may have its own benefits, but lowering your LDL cholesterol isn't one of them.

 Speak with your doctor about your options and the benefits and risks of statin therapy.

 Many people take supplements as a preventive measure.
 However, the best way to help prevent high cholesterol is by making healthy lifestyle choices, including:

 What other drugs may help lower my cholesterol?